Quickly Find Your Google Analytics Code

 Update January 29th, 2024 – UA codes are now depreciated and are no longer firing data even if they are present on the website.
 GA4 (Google Tag) implementations of Analytics are now the dominant implementation.
 For that, I recommend the Google Tag Assistant.
 However I have updated below with a sections on how to find your GA4 Google Tag on your website, because that can be a bit challenging to find.

-Finding the Google Tag (G-xxxxxxx) in Google Analytics
+Finding the Codes in Google Analytics:

 The Google Tag in Analytics is located in the Data Stream in the admin.
 Navigate to the settings (gear icon in the bottom corner).
 Then located and select “Data Streams” in the Data Collection and modification section.
 Then select the correct data stream.
 The Google Tag will be the “Measurement ID” at the top right.